KJB88/KJB88.github.io/_pages/bio.md

   - align: left
     #image: prof_pic.jpg
-    content_header: <strong>INSPIRATIONS</strong> - We should always be grateful of the people in our lives that drive us to become the best version of ourselves.
+    content_header: <strong>INSPIRATIONS</strong> - Be grateful for those that care for you.
     content: bio_inspirations.md
     #image_circular: true # crops the image to make it circular
     start_open: false